Learning and the Curriculum at Hotwells

 Examples of home learning expectations:

 The importance of using high quality, engaging texts with pupils is a priority at Hotwells.
 As such we use The Power of Reading approach to using books in the classroom and introduce to children to a wonderful range of novels as they progress through school.
-Current reads include Varjak Paw in Class Four, Street Child in Class Six and The Story Tree in Class One.
+We use the 'Try It, Use It, Prove It' approach to the teaching of writing - lending consistency and precision to English teaching across the whole school.

 The Arts at Hotwells